 If you’ve read my Barista Express review, then you already know everything I’m going to say about the Barista Pro’s steam wand.
 Essentially, Breville just copied and pasted the Barista Express’ milk system onto the Barista Pro.

 The only minor tweak is that the Barista Pro’s steam wand is a little more robust.
-That shouldn’t affect performance, but I wouldn’t be surprised if the Pro’s steam wand is more durable.
+During my testing, the steam wand felt super durable, and it was really easy to clean.

 Ultimately, I only have minor complaints about the Pro’s manual steam wand.
 It won’t compete with the professional frothers you’ll see in a coffee shop, but it should work just fine for most home baristas.
-In fact, I’d say you’ll be able to whip up a pretty awesome cappuccino or espresso macchiato in no time.
+In fact, I was able to whip up a pretty awesome cappuccino and espresso macchiato.
+What can I say?
+I’ve still got it!

 I’m a little disappointed to see that rubber grip from the Barista Express steam wand has made a return appearance here.
 I appreciate the safety aspect, but there’s not as much space in front of the machine.
 As a result, you’ll have to hold a cloth over the steam wand when you flush out milk residue.
 If you don’t, you risk contaminating the rest of the machine or your coffee with the residue.